exercism/haskell/README.md

 If you are certain that a suggestion given by `hlint` would make the code worse, you can [suppress it](https://github.com/ndmitchell/hlint#customizing-the-hints) with annotations in the source file.

+## Automated Test Runner
+We have a [test runner](https://github.com/exercism/haskell-test-runner) to automatically run tests on Haskell solutions submitted to [exercism](exercism.org).